Paulmicha/common-web-tools/cwt/env/current/README.md

-# Current environment variables
+# Current environment files

-The files contained in this directory provide the environment values specific to the current local instance.

-They are automatically generated during the project initialization from config includes files, and are git-ignored.
+The files contained in this directory are automatically generated during "instance init" and git-ignored.
+They should not be edited manually.

-See `cwt/env/README.md`
+- `cwt/env/current/global.vars.sh` declares global values specific to the current local instance
+- `cwt/env/current/default.mk` provides generic `make` "convenience" aliases corresponding to CWT primitives (actions by subject)

+See `u_instance_init()` in `cwt/instance/instance.inc.sh` for more details about the "instance init" process.